COINtoolbox/photoz_catalogues/Teddy/README.md

 This galaxy catalogue has been created isolate the effect of incomplete spectroscopic sample coverage in the determination of photometric redshifts.

-The catalogue has four subsamples: Teddy A,B,C and D.
+The catalogue has four subsamples: Teddy A, B, C and D.

-* **Teddy A**: was randomly drawn from the [SDSS DR12](http://www.sdss.org/dr12/) spectroscopic sample, observing the selection criteria described in [Beck et al, 2016]() - section2.1.
+* **Teddy A**: was randomly drawn from the [SDSS DR12](http://www.sdss.org/dr12/) spectroscopic sample, observing the selection criteria described in [Beck et al., 2017](https://arxiv.org/abs/1701.08748) - section2.1.
 This should be used as a training/calibration set.

 * **Teddy B**: the same as Teddy A, but this should act as the spectroscopic validation set.